Looking for ways to save money on a new phone contract? Buying a new phone can be expensive, but it doesn't have to be!

 These perks may only come with newer, more expensive phone contracts, so you might actually be better off choosing a cheaper contract without perks in the long run.

-10. Sell your old phone
+Bonus tip!
+Sell or trade in your old phone

 If you have a popular make or model of phone and you're upgrading, it's always worth checking how much you could get for your existing handset on selling sites and phone recycling sites.
 Selling it could help pay towards to your new contract!